-The Chairman is considered to be an Independent Director and acts as a Senior Independent Director.
+Both the Chairman and Azlinda Ezrina binti Ariffin are considered by the Board to be independent.
 Seah Boon Chin is not deemed to be independent due to having previously been an executive board member and his length of tenure.
 Notwithstanding this, the Board considers that Seah Boon Chin brings an independent judgement to bear notwithstanding the aforementioned considerations.